Quant-Insight/Qi_API/4.Macro Risk/README.md

    </br>

-## Get Portfolio sensitivities to top 10 individual macro factors
+## Get portfolio sensitivities to top 10 individual macro factors

 Compute the expected % change in value of a portfolio for a 1 standard devation move in each of the top 10 macro factors.